SKEGDEV/SKEGDEV/README.md

-- 👋 Hi, I’m @SKEGDEV
+- 👋 Hi, I’m Edu Gonzalez
-- 👀 I’m interested in software design
+- 👀 I’m interested in get experience working on projects and grow more professionally
-- 🌱 I’m currently learning software web with express js and python flask in backend and react in frontend
+- 🌱 I’m currently a web developer, i have knowledge in Express js and Python Flask in the backend and React js in the frontend
-- 💞️ I’m looking to collaborate on none
+- 💞️ I’m looking to collaborate on some company with innovative technologies
-- 📫 How to reach me on my email skegdeveloper@gmail.com, or my Facebook Edu Gonzalez
+- 📫 if you are interested in my profile please contact me on my email skegdeveloper@gmail.com, or my Whatsapp +502 3612 3568

 <!---
 SKEGDEV/SKEGDEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.